jonsofte/ip-watcher/Readme.md

 * A cron job triggers the application at a regular interval.
 * The current public IP address is compared to the previous registered address.
 If it has changed, the new address is persisted to the storage container.
 * Open Telemetry is being provided to monitor the application.
 Logs and Traces are being forwarded to an [Open Telemetry Collector](https://opentelemetry.io/docs/collector/).
 Traces can then be monitored in Jaeger, and Logs can be viewed in ElasticSearch.
+* The service is imlpemented with .Net 7.

 ## Installation and configuration